-954. Despite these Rules, a document or a translation of it that has been drawn up or certified, and duly sealed, by a court or other competent authority of a foreign country, being a country with which there subsists a Civil Procedure Convention providing for the dispensation of the authentication of such documents, may be received, filed or used in the Court.
+- (a) a foreign public document with an apostille placed on or attached to it; - (b) a document or a translation of the document that has been drawn up or certified, and duly sealed, by a court or other competent authority of a foreign country, being a country with which there subsists a Civil Procedure Convention providing for the dispensation of the authentication of such documents. - (2) In this rule - "apostille" means a Convention certificate as defined by section 10 of the Apostille Act 2020 (Act 38 of 2020); - "foreign public document" has the meaning given by section 6 of the Apostille Act 2020.